ON-LINE vs.

 action on the screen.

-Enter: time code.
-The organization that eventually became
+time code.
+The organization that eventually became known as

-known as the Society Of Motion Picture And Television
+the Society Of Motion Picture And Television Engineers

-Engineers (SMPTE) developed a system to coordinate the
+(SMPTE) developed a system to coordinate the frame rate of

-frame rate of the film camera and projection device to the
+the film camera and projection device to the speed of the

-speed of the audio recorder and playback system.
-Then,
+audio recorder and playback system.
+Then, picture and sound

-Unfortunately, this put a lot of piano players (and even
+this put a lot of piano players (and even some actors) out

-SMPTE time code came to include a frame rate of 30 frames
+time code came to include a frame rate of 30 frames per

 actually allow for several variances in this standard, but